Dark matter could turn neutron stars into black holes

 Primordial black holes or neutron stars transmuted into black holes?

-More generally, the existence of a population of low-mass black holes, betrayed by gravitational waves accessible by existing detectors such as Kagra but also in the near future by Ligo India, Cosmic Explorer and the Einstein telescope, could be used to test the hypothesis of the catalysis of the transformation of neutron stars into black holes by dark matter.
+More generally, the existence of a population of low-mass black holes, betrayed by gravitational waves accessible by existing detectors such as Kagra but also in the near future by Ligo India, Cosmic Explorer and the Einstein telescope, might be used to test the hypothesis of the catalysis of the transformation of neutron stars into black holes by dark matter.
 Specifically, it would set bounds on the masses of dark matter particles in some theories as well as their ability to interact, albeit very weakly, other than by gravity with ordinary matter.

 1693675499